October 29, 2022

 Be the Infinitely Powerful Peace We Wish To See

 In a revelatory gaffe during his condemnation of Russia’s illegal war against Ukraine, former United States President George W. Bush inadvertently referred to his own administration’s invasion of Iraq as wholly unjustified and brutal.
-While the Iraq war ended on December 15, 2011, the United States had yet to officially end its illegal and counterproductive U.S.-led global war on terror.
+While the Iraq war ended on December 15, 2011, the United States had yet to officially end its illegal and counterproductive U.S.-led so-called global war on terror.

 The July 2022 drone blast that killed al-Qaeda leader, Ayman al-Zawahiri, shook the ground of an affluent Kabul neighborhood and left terrified residents and shopkeepers confused, then outraged by the source.
 War-weary Afghans condemned our violation of their new-found peace and possible incitement of retaliatory attacks.